Strangemother/smpq/README.md

 Handling information in another process is boring.
 Using another thread to work your data is fun.

 Simple Multiprocessing Queue or SMQ is a `Queue` built into a `multiprocess`.
 You fill a queue, `smpq` will handle a process.
+It works on Windows, Linux and Rasperry Pi

 ## Getting Started